US Release Date: 04/02/1932

 Johnny Weissmeuller as Tarzan the ape man.

 When we were kids, they showed classic movie series on television.
-I recall watching the Andy Hardy movies and Harold Lloyd on weekend mornings.
-My favorite though, was Tarzan.
-Each week, Johnny Weissmuller would have adventures in the jungle with Jane, and later with boy, their son.
+I recall watching the Andy Hardy movies and Harold Lloyd silents on weekends.
+My favorite though, were always the Johnny Weismuller Tarzan films.
+Each week, Weissmuller would have adventures in the jungle with Jane, and later with boy, their son.

-As a kid I never picked up on the sexual chemistry.
-In one scene he roughly grabs Jane and pulls her into his tree house.
+As a kid I never picked up on the sexual chemistry between Jane and Tarzan but it is all too obvious to an adult.
+In one scene, he roughly grabs Jane and pulls her into his tree house.
 He is lying down holding her close, while she screams in protest.
 He does the gentlemanly thing of sleeping outside the nest, but you know that was not his first choice.

-The chimpanzee Cheetah is always around to yell, or do something, like throw Jane’s hat out of the tree.
-Tarzan yells back or pushes him away.
+The chimpanzee, Cheetah, is always around to yell, or do something, like throw Jane’s hat out of the tree.
+Tarzan yells back at him or pushes him away.
 Weissmuller seemed very comfortable around him.
-For being just an animal, Cheetah was quite a good character.
-I liked him as a kid, and I still liked him now.
+For being just an animal, Cheetah was quite an entertaining character.
+I liked him as a kid, and I still like him now.

 The family that plays together stays together!